angular/components/src/lib/expansion/expansion.md

 ### Accordion

-Multiple expansion panels can be combined into an accordion.
+Multiple expansion-panels can be combined into an accordion.
 The `multi="true"` input allows the expansions state to be set independently of each other.
 When `multi="false"` (default) just one panel can be expanded at a given time: